jdeath/CheckRoyalCaribbeanPrice/README.md

 This is not a hack.
 Developed only with Firefox and python.
 All the API calls are public and visible in the Firefox inspector.
 Everything in this code your browser is doing when you log into the Royal Caribbean website.
 Has saved me $200 on a cruise and $160 on execursions in one week since I wrote it!
 Hopefully it helps you too.

-~~If anyone can figure out how to get the AccountID programmatically, please do a PR.
-I cannot figure that out.~~ Thanks to anonymous for the fix!
+Thanks to anonymous for geting the AccountID programmatically!

 Latest version will tell you the remaining balance on your booked cruises.
-Post an issue if this is less than your Travel Agent says you owe.
-My cruise shows about 10% lower than the original total fare (eg. add your paid deposit back in).
-I wonder if this is the TA profit?
+If you used a TA, it may be less than what you really owe.
+The differnece is the TA's take!

 Pulls passengers' room numbers from the API.
 Sometimes individual excursions/packages have rooms returned by the API, where the booking still reports GTY (guarantee=room in promised class not yet assigned).
 If the room returned by the booking is the room you are assigned, please post an issue so this feature can be confirmed.

 Thanks to help from @cyntil8, supports Celebrity Cruises too.
 Not fully tested yet.
+Also contributed logic handle per-day priced items automatically.

 Thanks to @tecmage for getting the tool to work mostly for the UDP, Coffee Card, and Evian Water purchases.
 Currently there is an issue if you buy 2x or more coffee cards.
 The API does not know how many you bought, so the tool will always say a cheaper price is available because it is comparing the price you paid for 2x cards with the price of a single card.
 Thanks to @iareanthony for fixing "The Key"